Hierarchically hyperbolic groups and uniform exponential growth: Introduction

 \begin{coro} Virtually torsion-free hierarchically hyperbolic groups which are acylindrically hyperbolic have uniform exponential growth. \end{coro}

-The following gives another way of using quasi-convex subspaces to determine that $G$ is not quasi-isometric to a product with unbounded factors. \begin{restatable}{coro}{coroQuasiConvex} Every virtually torsion-free hierarchically hyperbolic group which is not virtually cyclic and contains an infinite quasi-convex subgroup of infinite index has uniform exponential growth. \end{restatable}
+The following gives another way of using quasi-convex subspaces to determine that $G$ is not quasi-isometric to a product with unbounded factors. \begin{restatable*}{coro}{coroQuasiConvex} Every virtually torsion-free hierarchically hyperbolic group which is not virtually cyclic and contains an infinite quasi-convex subgroup of infinite index has uniform exponential growth. \end{restatable*}

 For any hierarchically hyperbolic space $(\X,\s)$, the index set $\s$ contains a domain which is largest under the nesting relation; we will always denote this domain $S$ and its associated hyperbolic space $\fontact S$.
-Given a hierarchically hyperbolic group, we can use the geometry of the hyperbolic space $\fontact S$ to determine that $G$ is not quasi-isometric to a product with unbounded factors. \begin{restatable}{coro}{coroNonelem} Let $(G,\s)$ be a virtually torsion-free hierarchically hyperbolic group such that $\fontact S$ is a non-elementary hyperbolic space.
-Then $G$ has uniform exponential growth. \end{restatable}
+Given a hierarchically hyperbolic group, we can use the geometry of the hyperbolic space $\fontact S$ to determine that $G$ is not quasi-isometric to a product with unbounded factors.

+\begin{restatable*}{coro}{coroNonelem} Let $(G,\s)$ be a virtually torsion-free hierarchically hyperbolic group such that $\fontact S$ is a non-elementary hyperbolic space.
+Then $G$ has uniform exponential growth. \end{restatable*}

-Under the assumptions of Corollary \ref{cor:CSnonelem}, we actually obtain more information than what is stated in Theorem \ref{thm:mainthm}.
+Under the assumptions of \Cref{cor:CSnonelem}, we actually obtain more information than what is stated in \Cref{thm:mainthm}.
 We can additionally show that $G$ satisfies a \emph{quantitative Tits alternative}.
 We will make this precise in the next subsection.